chacehoo/maomao_web/content/authors/QinhuanLiu/_index.md

 user_groups:
 - Lab members
 ---
 Qinhuan is a Ph.D. student in the BIOR Lab.
-His research interests lie in areas such as demand response, load shifting,and grid-Interactive Buildings.
-Outside of his academic research, he prefers to dedicate his time to watching films, with a particular interest in science fiction and comedy films
+His research interests lie in areas such as demand response, load shifting, and Grid-interactive buildings.
+Outside of his academic research, he prefers to dedicate his time to watching films, with a particular interest in science fiction and comedy films.